efathiaghdam/efathiaghdam/README.md

  </a>
 </p>
 <blockquote>
-<p dir="auto">I’m a software Engineer with +9 years of experience working in the computer software industry.</p>
+<p dir="auto">I’m a software engineer with +9 years of experience working in the computer software industry.</p>
 </blockquote>

 <p align="center">